3p10/TicTacToe/README.md

 This `README.md` provides an overview of the project, installation and setup instructions, usage guidelines, and other relevant information for anyone who wants to use or contribute to the project.

-A simple Tic-Tac-Toe game for Android implemented in Java using Android Studio.
+A Tic-Tac-Toe game for Android implemented in Java using Android Studio.

 ## Features